Van Vlaenderen · Archival Dossier

 This dossier follows the same evidentiary framework as the Victor van Vlaenderen dossier.
 Directly attested statements rest on quoted charter language or an explicit documentary summary in a published authority.

 Note on primary sources: the two principal authorities for this lineage are Philippe de l’Espinoy, Recherche des antiquitez et noblesse de Flandres (Douai, 1631), and Olivarius Vredius (Olivier de Wree), Genealogia Comitum Flandriae, Pars secunda: continens probationes XII posteriorum tabularum (Bruges, 1643).
 Both are published antiquarian works of recognised scholarly standing.
-Vredius has been accessed directly at 300 DPI and the relevant sections read in April 2026; Espinoy is cited through Vredius’s verbatim extracts and through FMG MedLands summaries.
+Vredius has been accessed directly at 300 DPI and the relevant sections read in April 2026; Espinoy is cited through Vredius’s verbatim extracts and from the project’s reading of the 1631 Douai edition (Livre 2, Chapter XXXI).
 Vredius’s coverage of the Praet line spans Tabula XVI pp. 275–289 (Louis Friese, Johan I, Lodewijk II, Lodewijk III) and Tabula XIX pp. 387–388 (Lodewijk IV, Jossine van Praet, Jan II).
 Note: Vredius also published an earlier Sigilla Comitum Flandriae (Bruges, 1639) — a study of the counts’ seals — which is a separate work.
 The genealogical proofs for bastard lines are in the 1643 Genealogia, not the 1639 Sigilla.

 Identity and Parentage Directly Attested

 Louis Friese van Vlaenderen — also styled Lodewijk de Fries, Louis le Frison, and Louis le Friese de Flandre — was an illegitimate son of Louis II de Male, Count of Flanders (1330-1384).
-Wikipedia's article on Louis of Praet confirms that Lodewijk IV van Vlaenderen (Louis of Praet) was descended through his father from a bastard son of Louis of Male, count of Flanders, establishing the comital-bastard ancestry of the entire Praet branch.[2]
+The comital-bastard ancestry of the entire Praet branch runs through him: Vredius's Tabula XVI and the manuscript extracts printed in his Probationes carry the descent from Louis Friese to the lords of Praet, and Espinoy independently records the founding grant.[1][2]

-FMG MedLands, summarising Vredius (1643), preserves the following verbatim extract: messire Loys de Frise fils bastard de Loys de Male conte de Flandre, lequel il eut d une fille de Monsieur de Borre.
-This passage directly attests Louis Friese's name, his bastard status, his father Louis de Male, and his maternal descent from the family of Monsieur de Borre.[1][3]
+Vredius (1643), Pars secunda, p.
+276, quoting Damhouder's manuscript memoir, preserves the following verbatim extract: messire Loys de Frise fils bastard de Loys de Male conte de Flandre, lequel il eut d une fille de Monsieur de Borre.
+This passage directly attests Louis Friese's name, his bastard status, his father Louis de Male, and his maternal descent from the family of Monsieur de Borre.[1]

-FMG MedLands, summarising Espinoy (1631), preserves a record that in 1420 the lands and baronies of Praet and La Woestine were conveyed to the illegitimate son of Louis de Male, styled Messire Louys de Flandres dit le Frizon.
-This passage directly attests his territorial grant and the variant surname le Frizon.[1][4]
+Espinoy (1631), Livre 2, Ch.
+XXXI, p.
+68, records that the lands and baronies of Praet and La Woestine — les terres et Baronies de Praet et de la Woestine — were conveyed by Louis de Male en avancement de son mariage to his illegitimate son, styled Messire Louys de Flandres dit le Frizon.
+This passage directly attests his territorial grant and the variant surname le Frizon.[2]

 Battle of Nicopolis and Death Directly Attested